nhauzenb/nhauzenb.github.io/_pages/about.md

   - /about.html
 ---

+I am post-doc researcher of the empirical macroeconomics group at the University of Salzburg, led by Florian Huber.
+I am part of the project “Analysis of central bank communication using advance text modeling methods,” (no. 18718) funded by the Anniversary Fund of the Austrian Central Bank.
+In addition, my project “Non-parametric volatility modeling in macroeconomics and finance” (no. 18763) has also received funding by the OeNB Anniversary Fund.
+The duration of this project is from 11/2022 to 10/2025.

 ![Editing a markdown file for a talk](/images/editing-talk.png) This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).